karlstav/cava/README.md

 ### cavacore library

-The core processing engine in cava has been split into a separate library `cavacore`.
+* The core processing engine in cava has been split into a separate library `cavacore`.
 See CAVACORE.md for details.
+* cava can be built as a standalone libcava library.
+Practice example can be found [waybar cava module](https://github.com/Alexays/Waybar/blob/master/src/modules/cava.cpp) :

+    ```
+    meson setup build
+    meson compile -C build
+    meson install -C build
+    ```

 ### Raw Output